boymelvs/KODEGOPH-PROJECT-1/README.md

 ## Overview

-This is a record of project-1 activities done in bootcamp.
+This is my Major Project I : Multi-page Responsive Website in bootcamp.

 ### The Project